yossiefraim/profileSetting1.2/README.md

 <h3>Get User setting by Id - Post method </h3>
-This function returns sepcific profile setting by sending an profile_id parameter <b>Int </b>number. after using this function you will receive a json file with all the user profile details. the profile_id parameter is integer number and you must sent a known profile_id number esle you will receive an error massge:"{"error":"profile_id parameter invalid"}" if there is no match profile to the profile_id you will receive error massge : {"error":"profile not found"}. https://profile-setting-v2.herokuapp.com/getUserProfileSetting<mark>/profile_id</mark>
+This function returns sepcific profile setting by sending an profile_id parameter <b>Int </b>number. after using this function you will receive a json file with all the user profile details. the profile_id parameter is integer number and you must sent a known profile_id number esle you will receive an error massge:"can not exceute index/getUserProfileSetting , profile_id must be int number". if there is no match you will receive the massage : "error:profile_id no match". https://profile-setting-v2.herokuapp.com/getUserProfileSetting<mark>/profile_id</mark>
 <hr>